kiwi0fruit/ultimate-question/articles/dxb.md

 Objective meaning of life separated from subjective meaning of life
 ===================================================================

+Let's define objective part of the meaning of life that is universal for every sentient agent and subjective part of the meaning of life that varies from agent to agent.
+Together they form total meaning of life of the agent.

+In the common sense way there are two notions of the word “meaning”.
+First meaning of the object/subject (x-bject) comes from their place in the grander system — which role-function they perform in it.
+Like the meaning of an individual animal is that it's surviving and reproducing in the population which leads to similar animals doing the same in the future — that is the self-replicating process in time.
+The second possible meaning of the x-bjects is given to them by some sentient agent that has goals.
+The way x-bjects help achieve agent's goals is their meaning.
+Like the meaning of a hammer is to hammer in nails.
+The second kind of meaning is also the first kind if we specify the sentient agent with goals.

-* Evolution and natural selection as a backgroud.
+* Evolution and natural selection as a backgroud for “everything”.
 Quasi-immortal entities survival as objective meaning of any life.
 * Choosing particular quasi-immortal entities survival as a subjective meaning of life.
 It can be several of an infinite number of entities.
 Some entities are more fit to survive than others.
 * Goals and values that cannot be reformulated as survival of some quasi-immortal entities are meaningless and would be eliminated via natural selection with time.